rekluzlabs/NikakudoriMahjong/README.md

 ## License

 *Copyright © 2026 Rekluz Labs.
 All rights reserved.*
-*This code and its assets are the exclusive property of Rekluz Games.
+*This code and its assets are the exclusive property of Rekluz Labs.
 *Personal use only.
 No commercial use or redistribution permitted.*